Client Education Library

 Zyrtec, also known by the generic name cetirizine, is a second-generation antihistamine.
 It was developed in the 1980’s, with the goal of treating allergy symptoms while minimizing some of the side effects associated with Benadryl (diphenhydramine) and other first-generation antihistamines.

 Zyrtec is FDA-approved for use in humans only.
-However, it is frequently used “off-label” as an allergy medicine for dogs.
-Although the manufacturer of Zyrtec has not pursued the research and testing needed to receive FDA approval for its use in dogs, veterinarians have prescribed Zyrtec for canine patients for many years.
+But it’s used “off-label” as an allergy medicine for dogs.
+While the manufacturer of Zyrtec hasn’t pursued FDA approval for its use in dogs, veterinarians have prescribed Zyrtec to their patients for many years.
 Its use has been studied both in veterinary patients and in the laboratory environment.

-Zyrtec can be purchased at any human drugstore, and the generic version may also be available directly from your veterinarian.
-Just be sure to talk to a veterinarian before using to get specific dosing recommendations for your dog.
+You can buy Zyrtec at any human drugstore, and the generic version may also be available through your vet.
+Be sure to talk to a veterinarian before using to get specific dosing recommendations for your dog.

 What Does Zyrtec Look Like?

-Zyrtec for dog allergies is most commonly supplied as a white, uncoated tablet.
+Zyrtec for dog allergies usually comes as a white, uncoated tablet.
 You may also find it as a colorless to pale yellow liquid suspension.
-Most veterinarians recommend tablets for larger dogs and the liquid suspension for small-breed dogs.
+Most veterinarians recommend tablets for large dogs and the liquid for small dogs.

 Zyrtec is also available as a chewable children’s tablet.
 However, it’s best to avoid the chewable version of Zyrtec for dogs.
 Some flavors and formulations may contain xylitol, an artificial sweetener that is toxic to dogs.